Last reviewed by Robert Prime — March 2026

 7. Upload to KDP and Validate

 Upload your cover file in KDP’s print setup stage.
-Use their preview tool carefully to check alignment, bleed, and cropping.
+Use their preview tool carefully to check alignment.

 If KDP rejects due to file errors, revisit your template settings.